Allegheny-Computer-Science-100-F2018/cs100-F2018-inclass-starter/README.md

 - inclass/writing/coveros.md:
   - Passes all of the Markdown and prose linting checks
   - Contains exactly one paragraph of at least 100 words

+- inclass/BasicArrayComputations.java:
+  - Features at least forty-four single-line comments
+  - Features at least three multiple-line comments
+  - Contains exactly one use of a `print(` statement
+  - Contains at least 44 non-blank lines of source code
+  - Does not contain any markers for incomplete tasks
+  - Contains the output from running the program as a comment
+  - Contains answers to two technical questions as a comment

 ## Updates